Luis Garcia

 Gabrielle Acker, Olif Jiang, Gabriela Arias & Swetha Joseph

-This project reimagines Dallas, Texas’s underused public transit system to better serve students and lower-income communities.
-By promoting affordable, accessible transportation, it aims to bridge the gap between inner-city and suburban neighborhoods, expanding access to employment and strengthening community connections.
+This project reimagines Dallas, Texas's underused public transit system to serve students and lower-income communities.
+By promoting affordable, accessible transportation, it aims to bridge the gap between inner-city and suburban neighborhoods, expanding access to employment and community.

 Food Insecurity Among Children